janawold1/2026_S_nereis_Cons_Gen/02_PopGen.md

 ```
 ### Population Structure with Inbreeding
 Initial inbreeding estimates for tara iti indicate that the population is likely out of hardy-weinburg equilibrium (HWE).
 To account for this, relative inbreeding levels were incorporated into assessments of population structure.

+### Geographic Population Structure (GPS)
+Analyses of population structure using PCAs have been shown to exhibit bias ([Elhaik et al 2022](https://doi.org/10.1038/ncomms4513)).
+Admixture based appraoches, like those implemented in [GPS](https://github.com/arash-darzian/Geographic_Population_Structure_GPS/tree/main) have been proposed.
+This program leverages XXX may not want to use as it has a strong aDNA focus XXX

 ## Summary Statistics
 ### Site Frequency Spectrum